Software Development

 Let's see what's going on here at the Shopify app marketplace.

 Forms are a major problem as Shopify refuses to fix their own form offerings so you have to pay some 3rd party.
 There is a total shit show of inept offerings except for Hulk Form Builder who is the most popular it seems.
-No surprise why they are popular they offer a premium onboarding and migration service to install the form by booking a phone call.
-Remember the ycombinator B2B advice of phoning your customers.
+No surprise why they are popular they offer a premium onboarding service to install the form by booking a phone call.

-Looking at their website, they are owned by someone else.
-We found the final boss of the monopoly on shopify apps it's this company which even offers to buy your app.
+Looking through the Form Builder site they are owned by someone else.
+We found the final boss of the monopoly on shopify apps it's this company which offers to buy your app.
 You could make a startup by finding an app/ability they don't have listed here and monopolizing that niche to get them to buy it.
 They have some affiliate program where developers can tout any app they own and make shill bux too.

 Marketplace strategy